 Stretch your comfort zone to build trust.

 Psychologists tell us there are four main personality temperaments.
 Whether you favor Myers-Briggs, DiSC or Personality Traits, they all group personalities in common ways.
 If you want to gain buy-in with your co-workers, you may need to pull from the attributes that are a stretch for you.
 For example, have you ever observed these two distinct personality styles on a Monday morning: one comes in very energetic, bubbling over with details about their weekend and questions about yours.
-The other is ready for the day’s agenda, very task focused and wants to get down to business.
+The other is ready for the day’s agenda, very task-focused, and wants to get down to business.
 A simple explanation and understanding of these two different types will reduce conflict and build trust.

 Interactive team building sessions boost learning.

 Many people learn by doing, not by hearing.
 You can build teamwork and improve communication while having fun with team activities.
 Each of us has characteristics that make us different from others, and each of us has strengths that help us succeed.
 People often ask us to “build trust” within their team.
 That’s like asking your personal trainer to build muscle for you.
-We can provide you with tools and resources necessary to create the right environment.
+We can provide you with the tools and resources necessary to create the right environment.
 Fortunately or unfortunately, you have to do the sit-ups yourself.
-Interactive team activities can help team members identify their dominate personality traits and strengths in a memorable way so that communication with and the ability to gain cooperation from others is easier.
+Interactive team activities can help team members identify their dominant personality traits and strengths in a memorable way so that communication with and the ability to gain cooperation from others is easier.

 Build a team atmosphere by giving back.